Just-Some-Bots/MusicBot/_documentation/getting_started.md

 This API is still under development and will evolve.

-You'll succeed if you do this
+You'll succeed if you do this.
 {: .success }

-Here's some useful information
+Here's some useful information.
 {: .info }

-Something may not happen if you try and do this
+Something may not happen if you try and do this.
 {: .warning }

-Something bad will happen if you do this
+Something bad will happen if you do this.
 {: .error }